CraterGrader/CRATER_GRADER/README.md

 Then, use the following commands to create/activate the environment (after Docker is installed).
 Make sure to start somewhere in this repository (exact location doesn't matter).
 Note that `cg-dev` is one example of a docker-compose service to be run; in general the `docker-compose.yml` file can contain more than one service, and if so you may want to specify a different service for the following commands.

-1. Start the Docker application, if it's not already running (it should already be running for Linux-based systems).
+1. Start the Docker application/daemon, if it's not already running (Windows/MacOS only, the Docker daemon should already be running for Linux-based systems).

 2. The first time you use the image, you need to build the image.
 Note that building only needs to be done if you want to update the image.
 This step will likely take the longest to run; typically 5-30 minutes.
 Subsequent builds will likely be much shorter because of docker's cache system.
 ```